-Lower Back Pain Resulting from Car Accident
+Lower Back Pain Resulting from a Crash

 A lower back injury can present itself in a variety of forms.
-If you’ve suffered from lower back pain as a result of a car accident, you may be eligible to recover compensation.
+If you’ve suffered from lower back pain as a result of a auto accident, you may be eligible to recover compensation.
 An attorney can help you understand your rights and options.

 Causes of Lower Back Pain from an Accident

 When a sudden jolt occurs the back and neck are often forced forward or backward quickly and unexpectedly which can cause the following in the lower back.

 - Muscle strains